 I am thinking more business idea stuff, early stages thinking, perhaps topics such as

-How to start a business (it is probably so much easier than you think.
-More often than not the problem is not money or lack of it, the problem is you!)
+How to start a business - it is probably so much easier than you think.
+More often than not the problem is not money or lack of it, the problem is you and your mindset.

 I often chat to people randomly about them coming up with their own business so I though I would just quickly write a business article about the thought process when they uttered those wonderful words to me that I love, "I would really like to work for myself but I don't know what to do" or "I have an idea I would like to pursue but I don't really know how to get going with it"